Anne Desclos

-Anne Cécile Desclos (23 September 1907 – 27 April 1998) was a French literary critic, journalist, and novelist who wrote under the pen names Dominique Aury and Pauline Réage.
+Anne Cécile Desclos (/fr/; 23 September 1907 – 27 April 1998) was a French literary critic, journalist, and novelist who wrote under the pen names Dominique Aury and Pauline Réage.
 She is best known for her erotic novel Story of O (1954).

 Early life

 Born in Rochefort, Charente-Maritime, France to a bilingual family, Desclos began reading in French and English at an early age.
 After completing her studies at the Sorbonne, she worked as a journalist until 1946 when she joined Gallimard Publishers as the editorial secretary for one of its imprints where she began using the pen name of Dominique Aury.

-An avid reader of English literature, Desclos either translated or introduced to readers in France such renowned authors as Algernon Charles Swinburne, Evelyn Waugh, Virginia Woolf, T. S. Eliot, F. Scott Fitzgerald, and numerous others.
-She became a critic and was made a member of the jury for several prominent literary awards.
+An lifelong reader of English literature, Desclos either translated or introduced to readers in France authors such as Algernon Charles Swinburne, Evelyn Waugh, Virginia Woolf, T. S. Eliot and F. Scott Fitzgerald.
+She became a critic and was made a member of the jury for several literary awards.